MSco/RealPerfectIdling/README.md

 MSco's RealPerfectIdling is a browser plugin for [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/).

 It simulates cookies earned and cookies sucked while the game is closed.
 It calculates the amount of time between now and the last time the game was saved.
-Each feature listed below is simulated exactly like in the original game.
+Each feature listed below is simulated exactly as in the original game.